Substitute Plans for High School Band and Orchestra

 Substitute plans for instrumental ensembles can be challenging.
 More often than not your students will end up watching a movie or having a study hall.

-Why not try a little something new and use Sight Reading Factory to sharpen your students’ skills during your absence?
-Here are some substitute suggestions whether your students have their own devices, you project your music, or you can even go old school and print on paper!
+Why not try something new and use Sight Reading Factory to help sharpen your students' skills during your absence?
+Whether your students have individual devices, you prefer to project the music for the class, or you want to keep it traditional with printed copies, here are several substitute-friendly activities to keep students engaged and learning.

 If your students have devices